 Among families with a support order, 37% received a pass-through payment.
 On average, pass-through payments provided families with an additional \$479 of income in 2023.
-Besides providing additional income to families with children, pass-through has been associated with the prevention of child maltreatment (Cancian et al., 2013) and increases in the likelihood a parent who owes support will make a payment (Cancian et al., 2008; Zolot et al., 2020, Lippold et al., 2010).
+Besides providing additional income to families with children, pass-through has been associated with the prevention of child maltreatment (Cancian et al., 2013) and increases in the likelihood a parent who owes support will make a payment (Cancian et al., 2010).
 Given the potential benefits of pass-through, it is important for as many families to receive the benefit as possible.